Two terrorists killed in Kashmir encounter

 - All Stories

-Two Lashkar-e-Taiba (LeT) terrorists were killed in an encounter in South Kashmir's Anantnag district, officials said on Friday
+Two terrorists have been killed in the ongoing encounter with security forces at Samboora area of Awantipora in south Kashmir's Pulwama district on Sunday, officials said.

-The firefight between the terrorists and the security forces started in the Sirhama area on Thursday evening after security forces cordoned off the area and launched a search operation on the basis of a specific information about presence of terrorists.
+The firefight between terrorists and security forces took place after forces cordoned off the area and launced a search operation on the basis of specific information about presence of terrorists.

 IANS